More (Pulp album): Critical reception

 On Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, More received an average score of 83, based on 23 reviews, which indicates "universal acclaim".
 Another review aggregator, AnyDecentMusic?, gave the album an 8.0 out of 10, based on 31 critical ratings.

 In a review for AllMusic, Heather Phares wrote that after Different Class, "Pulp attempted to put as much distance between themselves and Britpop as they could; on More, they bridge that gap with integrity....
 [Cocker] and the rest of the band may be older, but they never sound as weary as they did on This Is Hardcore and We Love Life....
 More is classic Pulp, aged to near perfection."
 In a 7.5/10 Pitchfork review, Nina Tavakoli wrote "though the album still has grounding in big fat basslines and BPMs that occasionally flirt with disco, the distinct chug of longtime bassist Steve Mackey... is missing all over", then adding "But Pulp remains resolutely Pulpy, and the ingredients and pillars that are absent are outpaced by what still is."
 Awarding the album 4 stars out of 5, Mojo's John Mulvey stated, "If Pulp seem older and wiser – allbeit no less fun – now, they often seemed older and somewhat wiser than their Britpop peers in the 1990s", concluding that More "is greater than the sum of its fan service parts – that rarest of reunion records, in fact: one that transcends nostalgia to actually enhance a band’s legacy."

-Ed Power of The Irish Times wrote that the album "isn't entirely a disaster: it won't ruin your memories of Pulp's glory days".
+Andrew Trendell of the NME awarded the album five stars, writing that it "is everything you'd want a Pulp album to be, made richer from some lived experience" and, after comparing it to Blur's The Ballad of Darren and Suede's post-reunion works, added that "Pulp have retained their original spirit and flair into a statement of middle age without feeling any less vital."
+Ed Power of The Irish Times had a more tempered view, writing that the album "isn't entirely a disaster: it won't ruin your memories of Pulp's glory days".